tophat2d/tophat/README.md

 ## umka bindings status

 - rawdraw
     working: CNFGSetup, CNFGBgColor, CNFGColor, CNFGClearFrame, CNFGSwapBuffers
     issues: CNFGGetDimensions - segfaults in the umkavm
-	notes: i do not play on making full rawdraw bindings. these will only support stuff such as making window. rest will be done through the engine.
+    notes: I do not play on making full rawdraw bindings. these will only support stuff such as making a window. rest will be done through the engine.
 - engine - nearly nothing

 ## TODO

-things i want to prioritize on. they are in the order, i want to complete them, but the further into the list you are, the less accurate it is.
+Things I want to prioritize on.
+They are in the order, I want to complete them, but the further into the list you are, the less accurate it is.

 - better input handling
 - image operation (scaling, flipping, rotating)